vivrichards600/vivrichards600.github.io/_posts/2024-08-06-unlocking-potential-chatgpt-clear-prompts.md

 ## A useful approach to assist using ChatGPT

-The C.L.E.A.R approach has so far proven to be really useful for me, but it's not something that will just work for anyone.
+The C.L.E.A.R heuristic has so far proven to be really useful for me, but it's not something that will just work for anyone.
 You need to evaluate, iterate, and refine your prompts based on the responses you get back.
-This isn't a one-size-fits-all method where following C.L.E.A.R guarantees the exact response you want.
+This isn't a one-size-fits-all method where using C.L.E.A.R guarantees the exact response you want.
 Also, the output from ChatGPT can be really useful to assist you, not to replace your expertise.

 Any tool without proper knowledge can be a hindrance.
 For example, while generating an automation script with ChatGPT might seem great, you still need the knowledge of what has been generated, including boilerplate code, how to refactor for re-use, and maintainability etc.

-I encourage you to give the C.L.E.A.R approach a try and see how it can enhance your use of ChatGPT for generating test ideas, automation scripts, and more.
+I encourage you to give the C.L.E.A.R heuristic a try and see how it can enhance your use of ChatGPT for generating test ideas, automation scripts, and more.
 Feel free to share your experiences and any improvements you discover along the way!

 Happy testing!